History and Overview

-Port Phillip Community Group began as the St Kilda Community Group in the early 1970 with the aim to ‘improve communication between, and co-ordination of, existing welfare services, conducting research and service planning and establishing a multi-service community centre where residents could go for assistance’.
+Port Phillip Community Group (PPCG) began life as the St Kilda Community Group in the early 1970s with the aim to ‘improve communication between, and co-ordination of, existing welfare services, conducting research and service planning and establishing a multi-service community centre where residents could go for assistance’.

-While services and programs have developed and changed through community need and funding there have been two significant constants – a commitment to social justice for the local community and its location.
-For over 40 years PPCG has been based at premises provided by the St Kilda Uniting Church at the corner of Chapel and Carlisle Streets, known as St Kilda Community Centre.
+While services and programs have developed and changed over the years in line with community needs and funding priorities, there remain two significant constants – a commitment to social justice and our main primary location.
+For over 40 years, PPCG has been based at the corner of Chapel and Carlisle Streets

-As a local place-based organisation, PPCG has always been strongly supported by the City of Port Phillip.
-Currently programs receive funding from the three levels of government, grants and donations.
+As a local organisation, PPCG has always been strongly supported by the City of Port Phillip.
+Funding and support is also received from state and federal governments, as well as from grants and donations, and volunteers.

-PPCG’s services contribute to improved outcomes for vulnerable people, children, families, residents and communities by helping people address their immediate and long term needs in times of crisis.
-PPCG assists people and communities to transform and enhances wellbeing.
-PPCG strives to improve community resilience and social justice.
+PPCG’s services contribute to improve outcomes for individuals, families, residents and communities by supporting people with material supports and assisting them to address their immediate and long term needs.
+This empowers people and communities, enhances wellbeing, and improves community resilience and social justice.

 Every year our staff and volunteers provide thousands of community members with one to one assistance based on their unique needs.
 This includes information, referrals, advocacy, emergency relief, financial counselling and capability services, access to no interest loans, and assistance with tax returns.

 Around 25% of the people who seek our help are from culturally and linguistically diverse backgrounds – predominantly Russian, Somalian, Vietnamese and Chinese.